 Approximately 15,000 people participated in in corporate and open public game events in 2017.

 Embodying the transformation

 This is why, through a long process of trial and error, we have come up with a fee structure for the 2030 SDGs Game that reflects that belief.
-After giving much thought to options such as simply selling the game kits, providing the cards free of charge while raising money through crowdfunding, and various other methods, we decided instead to give the game kits only to people who have completed the facilitator training program.
+After giving much thought to various options—such as simply selling the game kits, providing the cards free of charge while raising money through crowdfunding, and various other methods—we decided instead to give the game kits only to people who have completed the facilitator training program.

 - Getting the game to the greatest number of people without sacrificing quality